 The Robert G. Kemp Arts Award

-The Award was created in 1989 to encourage and recognize an individual or group residing in the South Georgian Bay area with an innovative artistic project.
+The Award was created in 1989 to encourage and recognize an individual or group residing in the South Georgian Bay area creating an innovative artistic project.

 Award amount: $4000